I Copied 3 Of Zendaya's Best Beauty Moments — & Here Are The Results

 In celebration of Zendaya's incredible rise from Disney newbie to bonafide silver screen powerhouse, we're recreating three of her all-time best beauty looks.
 First up, we're heading back to her debut, when she burst onto the Hollywood scene with easy curls and a fresh (adorably young) face.
 Flash forward to 2017's Met Gala, where Zendaya stunned the world with her gorgeously-tousled natural hair — and played up her ultra-glowy makeup with that bright, matte lip.
 And the third look?
 You'll have to press play to check it out.

-Catch three of Zendaya's most unforgettable beauty moments above — and don't forget to let us know your favorites in the comments below!
+Catch three of Zendaya's most unforgettable beauty moments above — and don't forget to let us know your favourites in the comments below!

 Advertisement